 Round 8: (SC 3, SCDEC) x 2.
 (8)

 FO leaving a long tail to sew fin on to the body.
 Sew a fin on either side of the body

-Row 1: Using white yarn, leave a long enough chain to sew the horn onto the body, CH12.
+Round 1: Using white yarn, leave a long enough chain to sew the horn onto the body, CH 12.
 Join with SL ST to the first CH to make a circle, taking care not to twist your chain.
 (12)

 FO and weave in ends.
-Sew onto the middle of the head and weave in ends.
+Sew onto the middle of the top of the head and weave in ends.

-I’d love to see your finished Wanda the Whale and Ned Narwhal Please share your finished makes by tagging the pattern on Ravelry, sharing it to our Facebook page or using #theloopylamb on Instagram.
+I’d love to see your finished Wanda the Whale and Ned Narwhal made with this free crochet whale pattern!
+Please share your finished makes by tagging the pattern on Ravelry, sharing it to our Facebook page or using #theloopylamb on Instagram.
 Don’t forget to follow me on Facebook, Instagram and Pinterest